mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 In the example above, we build the three parts of the SQL statements, and then we combine them to produce the final query using the `++` operator.
-It's easy to understand why `Fragment` is also a `Monoid` since it's possible to use the `++` operator to define the `combine` function of monoids:
+It's easy to understand why `Fragment` is also a `Monoid` since it's possible to use the `++` operator to define the `combine` function of monoids (more on the article [Semigroups and Monoids in Scala](https://blog.rockthejvm.com/semigroups-and-monoids-in-scala/)):

 ```scala
 // Doobie library's code